wellscrosby/MRGHoloOcean/docs/usage/units-and-coordinates.rst

 Coordinate System
 =================

-Since Holodeck depends on Unreal Engine, we use a right handed coordinate system with positive ``z`` being up.
+Unreal Engine uses a left handed coordinate system by default, however to keep with general robotics conventions, we use a right handed coordinate system with positive ``z`` being up.

-So, when you need to specify a location in Holodeck, the format is as follows
+So, when you need to specify a location in HoloOcean, the format is as follows

 ``[x, y, z]`` where: